 - Stop by at our office and

-Keep us informed about your course recognition once you are back home, the explanation of MU Grading System will surely help you.
-Last but not least, send us at least a scan of your boarding passes.
+Keep us informed about your course recognition once you are back home via the last part of the Learning Agreement (the “after mobility” part).
+The explanation of the MU Grading System will surely help you.
+Last but not least, upload a scan of your boarding passes to your online application.

-And, of course … stay in touch as an alumni a proud member of Masaryk University family!
+And, of course … stay in touch as an alumnus and a proud member of the Masaryk University family!

-Can I apply for Erasmus+ (World) scholarship if I study at the university which is not a Partner Institution?
+Can I apply for Erasmus+ ICM scholarship if I study at the university which is not a Partner Institution?